kcl-lang/kcl-lang.io/versioned_docs/version-0.5.0/user_docs/guides/validation.md

     hc: [int]

     check:
-        age > 10
+        age > 10, "age must > 10"

 schema Data:
     id: int
     value: str
 ```

 In the schema, we can use the `check` keyword to write the validation rules of every schema attribute.
 Each line in the check block corresponds to a conditional expression.
 When the condition is satisfied, the validation is successful.
 The conditional expression can be followed by `, "check error message"` to indicate the message to be displayed when the check fails.
-Here is an example of a schema with constraint expressions.

 To sum up, the validation kinds supported in KCL schema are: